18pa1a0418/EVA4/S13/Readme.md

 # S13

+## Team Members
+* B Sridevi - sridevi.b@vishnu.edu.in
+* Abhinav Dayal - abhinav.dayal@vishnu.edu.in
+* A. Lakshmana Rao - 18pa1a0511@vishnu.edu.in
+* Sanjay Varma G - 18pa1a1211@vishnu.edu.in

 ## part - A
 *.
 In the part-A we implemented yolo with OpenCV framework.
 For thois we need weights file,coco names file and configuration files.[This](https://github.com/Lakshman511/EVA4/blob/master/S13/S13A/Eva4_s13_A_OpenCV_Yolo.ipynb) is the link to colab notebook where we implemented yolo using opencv framework.